 This Master of Arts degree (36 semester units) can specialize in College Counseling and Student Development, or is the route to the K-12 Pupil Personnel Services (PPS) Credential.
 The PPS Credential is a total of 48 semester units.
 This is the required credential to serve as a public school counselor.
 The Child Welfare and Attendance Authorization can be added to the PPS credential for 12 additional units (150 fieldwork).

 For all included coursework, visit our current catalog.

 - Aspiring elementary, middle, or high school counselors.

-- Education counselors in Institutions of Higher Education.
+- Education advisors in Institutions of Higher Education.

-- Candidates working in residential and student life services at a community college or university.
+- Candidates working in health and wellness, residential, spiritual, and student life services at a community college or university.

 - Educators in Human Services professions in the public or private sector.

 - Total Semester Units: MA in Education, 36 semester units; MA and PPS Credential 48 semester units; Child Welfare and Attendance Authorization, 12 additional units.

 - Format: Combination of face-to-face and distance learning.
 In-class meetings are from 4:30-9 p.m., one night per week for a period of 8 weeks.